MMIV-ML/ELMED219/Lab3-GenAI/README.md

 ## OpenAI: Prompt engineering guide

 This **guide (https://platform.openai.com/docs/guides/prompt-engineering)** is highly recommended and shares strategies and tactics for getting better results from large language models like GPT-4.
-The methods (Six strategies) described in this guide can sometimes be combined for greater effect.
+The methods (Six strategies, each with a set of tactics) described in this guide can sometimes be combined for greater effect.
 Experimentation is encouraged to find the methods that work best for your intentions.

 ### The Six strategies for getting better results: